Learn more about Marymount's online DNP-FNP program.

 Roles and Leadership Opportunities for MSN vs. DNP

-With proper certification, both MSN and DNP degree holders may currently practice as nurse practitioners (NPs).
+With proper certification and licensing, both MSN and DNP degree holders may currently practice as advanced practice registered nurses (APRNs) or nurse practitioners (NPs).
 Nearly 90 percent of all NPs are prepared in primary care.
 Still, the MSN vs. DNP have significant differences, both in potential advantages to the nurse and benefits to the healthcare field.

 Leadership prospects are disparate between an MSN vs. DNP, according to one study published in NIH.
-Nurses who achieve their DNP are more likely to be hired in management roles than those with an MSN only.
+Nurses who achieve their DNP are more likely to be hired in management roles than those with only a master's degree in nursing (MSN).

 Since most nurses with advanced degrees stop at MSN, a DNP is a great way to stand out as a candidate.
 Given the relatively small number of DNP-degree holders, the degree is extraordinary in the already sought-after nurse practitioner field.